Jerry Keller (baseball)

-Charles Bricker Keller (born February 9, 1955) is a former first baseman, catcher and designated hitter in Minor League Baseball who played from 1976 through 1985 in the Atlanta Braves, Philadelphia Phillies and Toronto Blue Jays organizations.
+Charles Bricker Keller (born February 9, 1955) is an American former first baseman, catcher and designated hitter in Minor League Baseball.
+He played from 1976 through 1985 in the Atlanta Braves, Philadelphia Phillies and Toronto Blue Jays organizations.
 Listed at 6' 4", 210 lb., Keller batted and threw right handed.
 He was born in Royal Oak, Michigan.

 Though he never played at the major league level, Keller played entirely at Triple-A – the classification directly below the major leagues – in seven of his 10 seasons and spent part of an eighth year there, as well.
 He hit over 200 home runs in his decade playing professional baseball.

 Keller was drafted by major league teams twice.
 He was initially taken by the Montreal Expos in the 20th round of the 1973 draft out of Seaholm High School in Birmingham, Michigan, but did not sign a contract.
-He did sign after being taken by the Braves in the 10th round of the 1976 MLB Draft out of Eastern Michigan University, where he earned All-Mid-American Conference honors in 1975 and 1976.
+He did sign after being taken by the Braves in the 10th round of the 1976 MLB draft out of Eastern Michigan University, where he earned All-Mid-American Conference honors in 1975 and 1976.

 In his first professional season, 1976, Keller hit a combined .339 average with 11 home runs, 54 RBI, a .425 on-base percentage and a .571 slugging percentage in 62 games between two teams.
 He played for the Kingsport Braves, with whom he hit .362 with six home runs in 41 games, and the Greenwood Braves, with whom he hit .296 with five home runs in 21 games.

 Keller earned an invitation to major league spring training in 1977, to compete with Willie Montañez for the Braves' first base job.
 He did not make the big league club and was sent to Double-A. With the Savannah Braves in 1977, Keller hit .253 with 17 home runs and 86 RBI in 138 games to lead the Southern League in RBI.
 He tied Tom Chism and Al Javier for the league lead in home runs.
 Though he spent four games with the Triple-A Richmond Braves in 1978 – hitting .400 in 15 at-bats – he spent most of the year with Savannah, hitting .251 in 124 games.
 Overall, he hit .255 with 21 home runs and 77 RBI in 128 games that year.